 Yes.
 To be clear:

 In Canvas, Kaltura makes this easy with a button that you can click in the rich content editor.
-It allows you to select what video you want to embed, configure a few additional details, and then your video appears on that page in Canvas.
-They're taking care of creating the code and adding it to the page.
+It allows you to select what video you want to embed, configure a few details, and then your video appears on that page in Canvas.
+Kaltura is taking care of creating the code and adding it to the page for you.

-Within MediaSpace, you can find an "external" embed code for your media.
-You can copy and paste this raw code on web sites to which you have edit access.
+Within MediaSpace, you can find a so-called "external" embed code for your media.
+This is code that you can use on sites outside of Canvas to which you have edit access.
 (For example, I've embedded videos on various other knowledge base articles using embed codes from MediaSpace.)

 No. If you want to embed your media on external websites (i.e. outside of Canvas), you need to grab an embed code from MediaSpace instead.
 The embed codes that Kaltura uses within Canvas are specific to Canvas and won't work elsewhere.